 When cooking with fresh pumpkin, a fresh sweet pumpkin is the best choice because they are specifically grown for cooking.
 I’ll never forget my first Thanksgiving meal that I made for my family.
 I carved a huge Jack-o-Lantern style pumpkin into pieces and cooked it up to make the pumpkin soup.
 Big mistake, it took forever, and the taste could of been a little sweeter with the right pumpkin.

-I find the Instant Pot to be the perfect place to steam whole vegetables — like pumpkins.
+I find the Instant Pot to be the perfect place to steam whole vegetables, especially pumpkins.
 Cut off the lid, scoop the seeds out, and slice it in half, then it is ready for a giant steam bath to soften its interior into a warm mash.
-It virtually falls of the skin ready to use.
+It virtually falls off the skin ready to use.

-I love this soup’s simple flavors – delicate, yet substantial – reminiscent of fall.
+This soup has simple fresh flavors that are delicate, yet substantial, reminiscent of fall.
 You can steam your pumpkin the day before and save it in the refrigerator to prepare the soup the next day for dinner, or prepare the soup all at once like I did.
-A nice warm bowl is divine anytime, but it’s also delicious to serve for the holidays – the pot keeps it warm until ready to serve.
+A nice warm bowl is divine anytime, but it’s also delicious to serve for the holidays because the Instant Pot keeps it warm, until ready to serve.

 1 small sweet pumpkin

 2 cups chicken broth

 2 tablespoons heavy cream